-TIP: Program Lifeline into your phone.
-Have patients program into their phone during visit
+TIP: Program Lifeline into your phone, and have patients program it into their phone during visits.

 Provide the local crisis center phone number or the 988 suicide and crisis lifeline (formerly the National Suicide Prevention Lifeline at 1-800-273-8255) number to every patient as part of the safety plan.
 Patients may call or text 988.